-Cauliflower crusts, smashed cauliflower, cauliflower pesto – you have likely seen these cauli-culinary options lurking on dining menus everywhere.
+Cauliflower crusts, mashed cauliflower, cauliflower pesto – you have likely seen these cauli-culinary options lurking on dining menus everywhere.
 That’s because the cauliflower craze is in full effect and with good reason.
 This dainty little vegetable packs a powerful punch!
 When it comes to reducing carbs, a cauliflower swap is a no-brainer.
-Here are some of our favorite cauliflower concoctions that make low-carb, high-excitement.
+Here are some of our favorite cauliflower recipes that make low-carb, high-excitement.